New York - Hospital Regulatory & Mandatory Reporting Guide

 New York — Hospital Regulatory & Mandatory Reporting Guide

-As a result, strong New York hospital cases are usually not framed as simple bedside-negligence disputes.
-They are framed as institutional response cases involving recognition, reporting, escalation, investigation, correction, and documentation integrity.
+As a result, the strongest New York hospital cases are usually not framed as simple negligence cases.
+They are framed as institutional reporting, quality-assurance, infection-control, and operational-integrity cases involving recognition, escalation, external reporting, root cause analysis, quality systems response, public-health duties, HAI surveillance, and documentation stability.

 Quick Authority Snapshot